datocms/documentation/src/metalsmith/localization.md

 };
 ```

-You can also configure the config file so that if a particular field in a specific locale is not empty, it will try to return the value for other languages.
+You can also configure the config file so that if a particular field in a specific locale is empty, it will try to return the value for other languages.
-In the following example, if a blog post does not have a title in italian, it will use the english one:
+In the following example, if a blog post does not have a title in Italian, it will use the English one:

 ```js
 module.exports = (dato, root, i18n) => {